fajarcandraaa/go-mux-crud/README.md

-# REST API CRUD in GoLang with Mux & GORM
+# CRUD GoLang REST API with Mux & GORM

 ![REST API CRUD in GoLang with Mux & GORM](https://miro.medium.com/max/640/0*xaShxECt6QAy4gqL.jpg)

-We will learn about implementing REST API CRUD using Golang and Gorilla Mux for routing requests, GORM to access the database, and we can use PostgreSQL or MySQL as the database provider.
+We will learn about implementing CRUD using Golang REST API  and Gorilla Mux for routing requests, GORM to access the database, and we can use PostgreSQL or MySQL as the database provider.

 ## Topics :
 - Setting up the Golang Project